Field Theoretical Study of Disorder in Non-Hermitian Topological Models

-\paragraph*{Effect of Disorder.} Having the tools of field theory at our hands, we can now introduce an averaged disorder to the model to see how it affects the non-Hermitian topological phases.
-From Eq.~\eqref{eq:effaction}, we see that this means that the modification will take place in the bare Green's function through the introduction of disorder in the single particle Hamiltonian $H = H_0 + V$, where $H_0$ is an unperturbed Hamiltonian, and $V$ incorporates disorder into the system.
+\paragraph*{Effect of Disorder.} We now introduce an averaged disorder to the model to see how it affects the non-Hermitian topological phases.
+From Eq.~\eqref{eq:effaction}, we see that this means that a modification will take place in the bare Green's function through the introduction of disorder in the single particle Hamiltonian $H = H_0 + V$, where $H_0$ is an unperturbed Hamiltonian, and $V$ incorporates disorder into the system.
 Here, we will consider the disorder to be a deviation from a zero-average configuration.
-We replace $V(x)$ with $\delta V(x) = V(x) - \overline{V(x)}$, with $V(x)$ a disorder potential, assumed to be of the form

-where $N_{imp}$ is the number of impurities and $U(x)$ is an arbitrary function capturing the nature of the disorder.
+We replace $V(x)$ with $\delta V(x) = V(x) - \overline{V(x)}$, with $V(x)$ a disorder potential, assumed to be of the form $V(x) = \sum_{i=1}^{N_{imp}} U(x-x_i)$, where $N_{imp}$ is the number of impurities and $U(x)$ is an arbitrary function capturing the nature of the disorder.
 Thus, the spatial averaged disorder $\overline{V(x)}$ is defined as an average procedure over all $x_j$.
 The (spatial) action in presence of disorder then reads